Visit Knoxville Board of Directors

 Becky is a member of Leadership Knoxville’s Class of 2006 and the Executive Women’s Association.
 She serves as Vice Chair of the League of Historic American Theatres, a national organization dedicated to sustaining treasured landmarks like the Tennessee.
 Becky spends her free time practicing yoga, renovating her historic home, and making music with friends.

 Lola Alapo has spent her career telling people’s stories through the written word.
-She has worked as a newspaper journalist, a public relations specialist and a science writer.
-She currently is the public information officer for University of Tennessee Public Safety and the UT Police Department.
+She's been a newspaper journalist, a public relations specialist and a science writer.
+She currently is the public information officer for University of Tennessee Public Safety and manages communications for five entities, including the UT Police Department.

 Lola believes any season in East Tennessee is a season for the outdoors.
 Favorite hikes include the River Boardwalk Trail and Ross Marble Quarry at Ijams Nature Center; North and South Old Mac trails at Frozen Head State Park; and Rainbow Falls trail to Mt.
 LeConte in the Great Smoky Mountains National Park.